caoimhejyoti/horisen-project/README.md

 To develop and practise my skills in HTML and CSS.

 ### Why did you build this project?
+I built this project as a platform to ensure that I fully understood the first module of Coding Bootcamp.

 ### What problem does it solve?
 The original site had no style sheet.
 HTML also required debugging.